01-edu/Branch-Blockchain/Raid1 Sign Service/README.md

 # Raid 1 A signing service

-The goal of this raid is to create a web service that allows users to upload, sign and store the hash of documents on the blockchain and to
+The goal of this raid is to create a web service that allows users to upload, sign and store the hash of documents on the blockchain.

 ## Functionalities
 Our signing service consist of three sections.